Precision. Action. Results.

 Mr. Macdonald is a senior litigation and administrative law lawyer.

-His more than 20 years of practice have taught him that lawyers have a simple function: resolving clients’ problems.
+After almost 30 years of practice, he has learned that lawyers have a simple function: resolving clients’ problems.

 Clients used to get comfort hiring a fifty-partner law firm.
 Now clients see through comfort.
 They want a lawyer to resolve their problems quickly, or tell them how to resolve their problems themselves.